TheTexta/obsidian-main/Somatosensory Cortex.md

+#biological-psychology
-Where the motor cortex sneds messages out to the body, the somatosensory cortx receives incoming messages.
+Somatosensory Cortex::Where the motor cortex sends messages out to the body, the somatosensory cortex receives incoming messages.
 Again, handsand fingser, lips tongue and